 You should review the section entitled "Material U.S. Federal Income Tax Consequences-Tax Consequences to Non-U.S. Holders-Foreign Account Tax Compliance Withholding" in the accompanying prospectus supplement.
-The discussion in that section is modified to reflect regulations proposed by the U.S. Treasury Department indicating an intent to eliminate the requirement under FATCA of withholding on gross proceeds of the disposition of financial instruments.
+The discussion in that section is modified to reflect regulations proposed by the U.S. Treasury Department indicating an intent to eliminate the requirement under FATCA of withholding on gross proceeds (other than amounts treated as interest) of the disposition of financial instruments.
 The U.S. Treasury Department has indicated that taxpayers may rely on these proposed regulations pending their finalization.